csurfleet/JaegerSamplingFilters/README.md

 ```

 OK cool!
 So if we take this apart a little, we have a RequestFilteringSampler with:
+- A collection of ISamplingFilters, these will be checked in turn for each incoming request;
 - A RegexSamplingFilter which will match incoming '/metrics' requests, and send them to a ConstSampler(false).
 I.E. it won't trace them;
-- A default sampler to use for everything not matched by the RegexSamplingFilter - in this case a ConstSampler(true);
+- A default sampler to use for everything not matched by the ISamplingFilters - in this case a ConstSampler(true);
 - A context accessor, so that we can inspect the incoming request.

 We can actually write this much more compactly using the defaults available: